McDonnell XP-67

 The McDonnell XP-67 "Bat" or "Moonbat" was a prototype for a twin-engine, long-range, single-seat interceptor aircraft for the United States Army Air Forces.
 Although the design was conceptually advanced, it was beset by numerous problems and never approached its anticipated level of performance.
-The project was cancelled after the sole completed prototype was destroyed by an engine fire.
+The project was canceled after the sole completed prototype was destroyed by an engine fire.

 Design and development

 Origins

 In 1940, the U.S. Army Air Corps issued Request for Proposal R-40C, requesting designs for a high-speed, long-range, high-altitude interceptor intended to destroy enemy bombers.
 The specifications were very bold, encouraging manufacturers to produce radical aircraft that would outperform any existing fighter in the world at the time.
-The aerospace parts manufacturer McDonnell Aircraft, eager to begin manufacturing its own aircraft, responded to the proposal with drawings and specifications of the proposed Model I, which would be powered by an unusual geared drivetrain with a single Allison V-3420 engine buried in the fuselage powering twin wing-mounted pusher propellers in the wings.
+The aerospace parts manufacturer McDonnell Aircraft, eager to begin manufacturing its own aircraft, responded to the proposal with drawings and specifications of the proposed Model 1, which would be powered by an unusual geared drivetrain with a single Allison V-3420 engine buried in the fuselage powering twin wing-mounted pusher propellers in the wings.
 However, 22 other manufacturers also issued proposals to meet the Army's request; the McDonnell proposal had relatively unimpressive anticipated performance, and its odd drivetrain was unproven.
-The Model I fell in 21st place when the 23 proposals were examined and scored.
+The Model 1 fell in 21st place when the 23 proposals were examined and scored.
 The proposals that were accepted included the similarly ill-fated XP-54, XP-55, and XP-56.
 Despite the apparent setback, Air Corps leaders were impressed by the nascent company's efforts, and granted McDonnell a $3,000 contract to re-engineer the aircraft.